 Alternatives to Insurance in Mississippi

 Most people choose to purchase a car insurance policy, but there are alternatives.
 You could buy a bond or make a $15,000 cash deposit with the state.
-If you're at fault in an accident that costs more than your bond or cash deposit, though, you may still be liable for the difference.
+However, if you're at fault in an accident that costs more than your bond or cash deposit, you may still be liable for the difference.

-Car Insurance Requirements in MS: How Much Coverage Do You Need?
+How Much Coverage Do You Need in Mississippi?

 The law sets the minimum amount of liability insurance you must have, but experts recommend getting liability coverage of $100,000 per injury and $300,000 per accident.
-Often this may only cost a few more dollars a month.
+Often, this may only cost a few more dollars per month.

 Other common types of car insurance include: